rbw/aiosnow/examples/README.md

 # Examples

-These are fully functional examples, for developers to quickly get a feel for the Snow library API.
+These are fully functional examples, for developers to quickly get a feel for the aiohttp library API.

 The `run.py` script can be used to easily execute examples.